opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

 ## Adding QFieldCloud storage

 In QFieldCloud you can configure as much storage as desired for your projects.
-Additional storage can be obtained in the sets of 3 GB, each costing 5€.
+Additional storage can be obtained in the sets of 3 GB.

 To add more storage to QFieldCloud direct to *Settings* > *Billing* > *Subscription* > *Change* > *Update storage*